Best Citra Public Schools (2026)

 Frequently Asked Questions

-What are the top ranked public schools in Citra, FL?
+What are the top-ranked public schools in Citra, FL?

-The top ranked public schools in Citra, FL include North Marion Middle School and North Marion High School.
+The top-ranked public schools in Citra, FL include North Marion Middle School and North Marion High School.

-2 public schools are located in Citra, FL.
+2 public schools are located in Citra.

 Recent Articles